Some Investing Rules According to Warren Buffet

 9. Harness the imperfections and inefficiencies of the stock market which occasionally underprices assets dramatically – “I’d be a bum on the street with a tin cup if the markets were efficient.”

-10. When you take a bet, have the courage to do it with meaningful amounts of money – “I can spend money faster than Imelda Marcos when things are right.”
+high interest financing. – “I can spend money faster than Imelda Marcos when things are right.”

 11. Buy businesses at sensible prices – “Our method is very simple.
 We just try to buy businesses with good-to-superb underlying economics run by honest and able people and buy them at sensible prices.
 That’s all I’m trying to do.”